mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_3/Dem3.md

 # Demonstration 3
 Complete the following demonstration in RStudio.
-Create a markdown file of your script.
 Xia et al. (2018), Chapter 7: Exploratory Analysis of Microbiome Data and Beyond provides some directions, but more information can be found at the https://bioconductor.org/packages/release/bioc/html/phyloseq.html.
+Review them to interpret scripts and outcomes of your analyses

 # Introduction to phyloseq and microbiome packages